-One of the most common ways to have morphine is using a pump, which is connected to your drip.
-You can then control the amount of morphine you have by pressing a button.
-This is called patient controlled analgesia (PCA); it is very safe and allows you to control the pain relief you receive.
+Another way to have strong opioids (morphine/fentanyl/ oxycodone) is using a pump, which is connected to your drip.
+You can then control the amount of morphine given by pressing a button.
+This is called patient-controlled analgesia (PCA).
+It is very safe and allows you to control the pain relief you receive.

-When you push the button a small measured amount of the morphine will be delivered.
-The pump is programmed so it will only deliver a dose of morphine every five minutes.
+When you push the button a small, measured amount of the opioid will be delivered.
+The pump is programmed so it will only deliver a dose of opioid every five minutes.
 This is to stop you giving yourself too much.

-Only you should push the button because only you will know when and how much pain you have and the effect the morphine is having on you.
+Only you should push the button because only you will know when and how much pain you have and the effect the opioid is having on you.
 A registered nurse will show you how to operate the pump when it is in place.
+Other strong/weak opioids may be given alongside a PCA to optimise your pain relief.